Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Jaguars stats and trends

-- Jacksonville has played 16 games, with four wins against the spread.
+- In Jacksonville's 16 games this season, it has four wins against the spread.

-- The Jaguars have been underdogs by 15 points or more two times this season and covered the spread once.
+- The Jaguars have covered the spread once this year when underdogs by 15.5 points or more (in two chances).

-- Jacksonville's games this season have eclipsed the over/under in 31.2% of its opportunities (five times in 16 games with a set point total).
+- Jacksonville's games this season have gone over the total in five out of 16 opportunities (31.2%).

-- Jacksonville is 1-5 against the spread and 1-5 overall when the team totals over 344.8 yards.
+- In games that Jacksonville churns out more than 344.8 yards, the team is 1-5 against the spread and 1-5 overall.

-- The Jaguars have 29 giveaways this season, while the Colts have 33 takeaways.
+- The Jaguars have turned the ball over 29 times, four fewer times than the Colts have forced turnovers (33).

 Home and road insights

-- Jacksonville has covered the spread twice at home, and is 2-6 overall there, this season.
+- At home this year, Jacksonville has two wins against the spread and is 2-6 overall.

-- Jacksonville has gone over the total twice in eight home games this year.
+- This year, in eight home games, Jacksonville has hit the over twice.

 - The average point total in Jaguars home games this season is 46.4 points, 2.4 more than this matchup's over/under (44).

-- Indianapolis is 6-1 against the spread, and 5-2 overall, on the road.
+- Indianapolis is 6-1 against the spread, and 5-2 overall, in away games.

-- This season, in seven away games, Indianapolis has hit the over four times.
+- This season, in seven road games, Indianapolis has gone over the total four times.

 - The average point total in Colts away games this season is 45.9 points, 1.9 more than this matchup's over/under (44).